Data HQ Marketing Lists – How Compliant is Our Data?

 Firstly, we only license data from sources we trust.
 Secondly, we can measure the quality of the data by its depth and its accuracy.
 Thirdly, we obtain warranties as to the data we license.
 Finally, our Head of Legal & Compliance will review the lawful basis for processing of data.

-Our data lists are B2B only – we do not provide consumer data.
+Our data lists are focused on B2B.
 We conduct rigorous screening of our lists for inconsistencies or inaccuracies.
 Part of our screening also flags whether there are any sole traders or non- corporate contacts within the list.

 Consent (or ‘opt-in’) may or may not have been obtained for each contact on these lists, however consent is not legally required for B2B contacts of incorporated organisations (direct marketing by email, mail or telephone (live calls)).